Clerical celibacy in the Catholic Church: Pope Francis

 In Lingen the German catholic bishops started a reform group under leadership of bishop Felix Genn (Roman Catholic Diocese of Münster) to talk over a reform of clerical celibacy for priests and if married priests should also be allowed.
 In April 2019, Austrian bishop Christoph Schönborn (Roman Catholic Archdiocese of Vienna) said, there can be clerical celibacy priests and also married priests in Roman Catholic Church.
 In June 2019, German bishop Franz-Josef Bode (Roman Catholic Diocese of Osnabrück) said, there can be clerical celibacy priests and also married priests in Roman Catholic Church.
 In December 2019, German bishop Heinrich Timmerevers answered also, there can be married priests in Catholic Church.

 In November 2019, the Amazonassynode in Rome voted by 128 to 41 votes in favour for married priests in Latin America.
 Following the synod, Pope Francis rejected the proposal in his post-synodal apostolic exhortation Querida Amazonia.

 On March 9, 2023 again in Frankfurt am Main at Synodal Path around 75 percentage of German Roman-Catholic bishops supported married priests and want a free celibacy for priests.

+In January 2024, Maltese archbishop Charles Scicluna supported married priests in Roman Catholic church.

+In February 2024, The Belgian Bishops developed a document to synodality, requesting optional celibacy and "viri probati" ordination.
+Noted Indian Physician Dr Edmond Fernandes called celibacy a "historical ill" urging the Catholic Church to immediately withdraw.